walwalwalides/Delphi-Collection-Math/CalculSum/README.md

 # CalculSum
-- A simpler Way To Write Addition Operations Using Object Oriented Programming(OOPs).
+- A Simple Way To Write Addition Operations Using Object Oriented Programming(OOPs).
 ![](CalculSum.png)